 Wisdom teeth usually appear between 17 and 21 years old.

-When young, the roots are not completely formed and the bone is softer, so there is less chance of damaging nearby nerves when they are removed.
+When young, the roots are not entirely formed, and the bone is softer, so there is less chance of damaging nearby nerves when they are removed.

-With the passage of time, the roots will continue to grow, making it more painful and more vulnerable to complications at the time of the wisdom teeth surgery.
+The roots will continue to grow with time, making them more painful and more vulnerable to complications during wisdom teeth surgery.

 Characteristics of wisdom teeth

-- Its anatomy is very variable, can present between one to four roots and one to six conduits in the form of C.
+- Its anatomy is very variable and can present between one to four roots and one to six conduits in the form of C.

-- It may be inclined in a distal or vestibular direction, which is an even greater disadvantage for its access compared to the second molar.
+- It may be inclined in a distal or vestibular direction, which is an even more significant disadvantage for its access compared to the second molar.

-- They can be blocked by other teeth or by the bone and placed in a position under the gum that blocks them and does not allow their exit.
+- They can be blocked by other teeth or by the bone and placed under the gum that stops them and does not allow their exit.

-- The teeth that are located next to the wisdom teeth are the most affected and prone to presenting gum and decay problems.
+- The teeth located next to the wisdom teeth are the most affected and prone to presenting gum and decay problems.

-- Those wisdom teeth that can not erupt in their entirety, cause that part of the tooth is covered by pieces of the gum, being reservoirs of food and bacteria that can lead to infections or inflammations.
+- Those wisdom teeth can not erupt in their entirety cause that part of the tooth is covered by pieces of the gum, being reservoirs of food and bacteria that can lead to infections or inflammations.
 This usually happens with the wisdom teeth located in the lower jaw.

 Wisdom teeth functions

-The wisdom teeth are considered relics of human evolution, anthropologists argue that these were useful for the first men by the type of diet they had (roots, nuts, canes, meats) as they are foods that require a lot of chewing to to be able to form the food bolus.
+The wisdom teeth are considered relics of human evolution; anthropologists argue that these were useful for the first men by their type of diet (roots, nuts, canes, meats).
+They are foods that require a lot of chewing ability to form the food bolus.

 When the teeth weathered or fell off, the wisdom teeth were the replacements.

-So evolutionary biologists classify the wisdom teeth as dysfunctional because of human evolution.
+So evolutionary biologists classify wisdom teeth as dysfunctional because of human evolution.

-Adverse reactions usually occur due to overcrowding, these usually cause discomfort.
+Adverse reactions usually occur due to overcrowding; these typically cause discomfort.

-It is possible for wisdom teeth to emerge through the surface of the gums and it is relatively easy for bacteria to enter through this opening of the gum around the tooth.
+Wisdom teeth can emerge through the surface of the gums, and it is relatively easy for bacteria to enter through this opening of the gum around the tooth.

 This causes the introduction of bacteria in this open tissue.

-- Diseases in the gums (gingivitis or periodontal diseases) : This occurs when the toxins released by the plaques cause irritation of the gums and redness and swelling appear, causing pain.
-This disease in the gums also affects the nearby teeth and the bone that is around the wisdom teeth.
+- Diseases in the gums (gingivitis or periodontal diseases): The toxins released by the plaques irritate the gums, and redness and swelling appear, causing pain.
+This disease in the gums also affects the nearby teeth and the bone around the wisdom teeth.

-- Pericoronitis : When there is an infection, caused by the plaque, in the soft tissue that surrounds the tooth.
+- Pericoronitis: An infection caused by the plaque in the soft tissue surrounding the tooth.

-- Cellulitis or abscesses : It is a bacterial infection that occurs in the soft tissues of the cheek, tongue or throat, with accumulation of pus in the wisdom teeth or in the surrounding tissue.
-If immediate relief for these conditions is not sought, it is very likely that these oral infections pass into the bloodstream affecting the entire organism.
+- Cellulitis or abscesses: It is a bacterial infection in the soft tissues of the cheek, tongue, or throat, with an accumulation of pus in the wisdom teeth or the surrounding tissue.
+If immediate relief for these conditions is not sought, these oral infections likely pass into the bloodstream affecting the entire organism.

-Wisdom teeth may be affected when the jaw bone and nearby teeth, due to lack of space, block the eruption of these teeth.
+Wisdom teeth may be affected when the jaw bone and nearby teeth block the eruption of these teeth due to lack of space.

-Cysts and benign tumors are a rare condition where the gum develops a swelling due to the presence of fluid or a tumor mass.
+Cysts and benign tumors are rare conditions where the gum develops a swelling due to the presence of fluid or a tumor mass.

-The symptoms of this impaction can include severe pain in the back of the gums, presence of infections and other complications.
+The symptoms of this impaction can include severe pain in the back of the gums, the presence of infections, and other complications.

-The longer you wait to remove the wisdom teeth, it is very likely that procedures are required for surgical removal that are more invasive, or that these molars cause permanent damage to the surrounding tissues.
+The longer you wait to remove the wisdom teeth, the more procedures are likely required for surgical removal that is more invasive or that these molars cause permanent damage to the surrounding tissues.

-Occasionally, these infections can cause inflammation not only of the gum tissue, but also of the cheeks or other area adjacent to the affected side of the jaw.
+Occasionally, these infections can cause inflammation not only of the gum tissue but also of the cheeks or other areas adjacent to the affected side of the jaw.

-In some cases, an infection in the ear or a sinus problem can cause a pain that radiates to the teeth, so it is considered important to establish the differential diagnosis.
+In some cases, an infection in the ear or a sinus problem can cause pain that radiates to the teeth, so it is essential to establish a differential diagnosis.

 Treatment of wisdom teeth

-The extraction of the wisdom teeth is done by an oral surgeon and under local or general anesthesia.
+The wisdom teeth extraction is done by an oral surgeon and under local or general anesthesia.

-The options and any type of complication that may occur, will be discussed before starting the extraction procedure with the patient.
+The options and any complications will be discussed before starting the extraction procedure with the patient.

 If the wisdom teeth have already begun to erupt through the surface of the gums, they can be removed with relative ease, as is done with any other tooth.

-Extraction of the wisdom tooth is a common practice and is surely the best option to alleviate the symptoms that wisdom teeth generate.
+Extraction of the wisdom tooth is a common practice and is undoubtedly the best option to alleviate the symptoms that wisdom teeth generate.

-Currently, specialists recommend the preventive extraction of wisdom teeth , before the discomfort occurs and are a problem for the oral health of the individual.
+Currently, specialists recommend the preventive extraction of wisdom teeth before the discomfort occurs, which is a problem for the oral health of the individual.

-If swelling, infections, swallowing difficulties, fever or a lot of pain occur, antibiotics should be prescribed to prevent the infection from increasing or spreading to other parts of the body.
+If swelling, infections, swallowing difficulties, fever, or a lot of pain occur, antibiotics should be prescribed to prevent the disease from increasing or spreading to other parts of the body.

-You can also prescribe the use of rinsing with warm salt water or with antibacterial mouthwash.
+You can also prescribe the use of rinsing with warm salt water or with an antibacterial mouthwash.

-These actions are short-term to reduce inflammation and reduce tooth pain until definitive treatment can be performed.
+These actions are short-term to reduce inflammation and tooth pain until definitive treatment can be performed.

-This procedure can be as simple as the extraction of any other dental piece, or so complicated that it requires a more complicated surgical intervention.
+This procedure can be as simple as the extraction of any other dental piece or so complicated that it requires a more complex surgical intervention.

-As with any dental problem, it is important that the specialist in your regular dental checkup review the state of the wisdom teeth and recommend the ideal time to perform the extraction.
+As with any dental problem, the specialist in your regular dental checkup must review the state of the wisdom teeth and recommend the ideal time to perform the extraction.

-This gives the dentist a clear view of the position of the teeth and allows the diagnosis, to program the way in which extraction of the wisdom teeth is performed.
+This gives the dentist a clear view of the position of the teeth and allows the diagnosis to program how the extraction of the wisdom teeth is performed.

-To perform the procedure, a local anesthetic is administered to numb the area around the tooth.
+A local anesthetic is administered to numb the area around the tooth to perform the procedure.

-It is necessary to make an incision in the gum, and it may be necessary before extracting the tooth sectioned into small pieces.
+It is necessary to make an incision in the gum, and it may be required before extracting the tooth sectioned into small pieces.

-After the removal of the wisdom teeth, you may experience swelling, pain and discomfort, inside or outside the mouth, these symptoms are more intense during the first three days.
+After removing the wisdom teeth, you may experience swelling, pain, and discomfort inside or outside the mouth; these symptoms are more intense during the first three days.

 The medical guidelines must be followed without modifications.

-The specialist prescribes analgesics, anti-inflammatories and a treatment for infections and other recommendations such as:
+The specialist prescribes analgesics, anti-inflammatories, and treatment for infections and other recommendations such as: